Wallace-Chen/CMSHCALTiming/README.md

 generate charge average timing by setting nmethod=1.
 It's not recommended to change this number to 2 or 3 since there's no corresponding codes to plot these histograms.

 __To run the code, of course you have to compile it by make.
-Before the make, please make sure you have the file analysisClass.C under the directory src which is a soft link to the .C file you want to run__
+Before the make, please make sure you have the file analysisClass.C under the directory src which is a soft link to the .C file you want to run.
+And run for example: ./main  ./config/input_lists/main_input.txt ./tree_lists/tree_list.txt ./output.root __

 _And to speed up, you may need to want use batch mode.To combine them into one file, use command: hadd result.root output*.root_